DrSnowbird/denodo-vnc-docker/README.md

 ./denodo-express-install-7.0.zip
 (be careful 7.0 not 7_0 for filename)
 ```
-* "Denodo Express Free License" file from your free Denodo's account by [sign in onto you free Denodo account](https://community.denodo.com/login?destination=https%3A%2F%2Fcommunity.denodo.com%2Fdocs%2Fhtml%2Fbrowse%2F7.0%2Fplatform%2Finstallation%2Fpreinstallation_tasks%2Fdownload_an_installer%2Fdownload_an_installer) and save your license as the file name below:
+* "Denodo Express Free License" file from your free Denodo's account by [sign in onto your free Denodo account](https://community.denodo.com/login?destination=https%3A%2F%2Fcommunity.denodo.com%2Fdocs%2Fhtml%2Fbrowse%2F7.0%2Fplatform%2Finstallation%2Fpreinstallation_tasks%2Fdownload_an_installer%2Fdownload_an_installer) and save your license as the file name below:
 ```
 ./denodo-express-lic-7.0.lic
 (be careful 7.0 not 7_0 for filename)